 An Experienced Divorce and Child Support Lawyer in Columbia, MO

 With 15 plus years of experience behind her, Tana Benner is well versed in family legal issues, including child custody and support payments.

 Tana knows she represents families at their most vulnerable time.
 Therefore, communication with the firm regarding confidential or time sensitive information is handled with respect and promptness.
 Child custody is one of the more complicated legal issues to navigate.
 Benner Law is your family lawyer serving Columbia, Missouri and surrounding areas.

 When is Child Support Ordered?

 If you have a child with someone you are no longer in a relationship with, there are likely custody, parenting time, and child support issues to legally settle.

 Child support is ordered in both divorces and in cases where parties were never married.
 A parent with less than half of the annual overnights, or the parent with the higher income, is usually required to pay until the child is 18 or 21, depending on whether the child attends college.

 The parent who pays is referred to as the “paying parent,” or the “payor.”

 How is Child Support Calculated?

-The child support guidelines use tables and worksheet calculations to determine which parent pays support, and how much they will pay.
+The guidelines use tables and worksheet calculations to determine which parent pays support, and how much they will pay.
 You can find the Form 14 – Child Support Calculation worksheet online.